 In his first year in the Alamo City, Popovich helped lead UTSA to a 7-5 overall record, including victories over a pair of bowl teams.
 The Roadrunners finished second in the C-USA West Division with a 6-2 mark in their first season in the league.
 Popovich helped tutor a defense that forced 14 turnovers (6 fumbles/8 INTs) and allowed just 143.1 rushing yards per game in 2013.
 The cornerbacks combined for 96 tackles, two interceptions, 22 pass breakups and a pair of fumble recoveries.
 Bennett Okotcha collected honorable mention All-Conference USA accolades.

-Popovich spent the last six seasons as an assistant coach at Florida International (FIU), where he mentored the defensive backs, served as the program’s pro liaison and was the special teams coordinator during his final year.
+Popovich came to UTSA after spending six seasons as an assistant coach at Florida International (FIU), where he mentored the defensive backs, served as the program’s pro liaison and was the special teams coordinator during his final year.

 He tutored the Panthers secondary to eight all-conference awards and helped the unit emerge as one of the best in the Sun Belt Conference.

 FIU led the league in pass efficiency defense (13th FBS), touchdown passes allowed (4th FBS), scoring defense (14th FBS) and sacks (15th FBS) and ranked second in the Sun Belt in interceptions and pass breakups in 2011.
 The Panthers also were first in the conference in total defense, rush defense, scoring defense and turnover margin a year earlier and they twice set the program’s single-season interception record with 15 in 2008 and again two years later.